A1exTheCat/A1exTheCat/README.md

 - 📚 I’m currently learning **TypeScript**
 - 🌍 I live in Berlin
+- ✨ I speak fluent English
 - 🔎 I'm looking for a job
-- ✨ I speak fluent English
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas

 ### Contact with me 📝